promilliapp/promilli-legal/terms-of-service.md

 We reserve the right to suspend or terminate any account that violates these Terms or is used in a harmful or abusive manner.

-You may request deletion of your data at any time.
+You may delete your account and hereby data at any time.

 ---